RaphaelEjike/Tackling_Phishing_Threats/README.md

 Set up MFA policies to enforce multi-factor authentication for all employees.
 This typically involves:

-- Registration: Employees register their devices (e.g., smartphones) with the MFA solution.
-- Verification Methods: Choose verification methods such as SMS codes, authenticator apps, or biometric verification.
+i) Registration: Employees register their devices (e.g., smartphones) with the MFA solution. ii) Verification Methods: Choose verification methods such as SMS codes, authenticator apps, or biometric verification.

 ### Example Configuration for Microsoft Azure AD